-An action of approved or recommended for grants receiving initial peer review by this committee does not infer that the grant will be or has been funded.
+An action of "approved" or "recommended" for grants receiving initial peer review by this committee does not infer that the grant will be or has been funded.
 Research grant applications submitted to NIH must go through a two-step review process that includes the initial peer review for scientific and technical merit and a second step of review and approval by a National Advisory Council for program relevance.
 In addition, prior to an award or funding being made, NIH staff must conduct an administrative review for a number of other considerations.
 These include alignment with NIH's funding principles, review of the project budget, assessment of the applicant's management systems, determination of applicant eligibility, and compliance with public policy requirements.
 After all these steps have been completed, NIH officials make funding decisions on individual grant applications.

 Is the Committee engaged in the review of applications for grants?

-Yes
+Yes What is the estimated Number of grants reviewed for approval 5

-What is the estimated Number of grants reviewed for approval 710 approval 710
+What is the estimated Number of grants reviewed for approval